 - Plumes and streamers of pulverized debris and dirt are prominent

-WTC – plumes, streamers, cascades, mushrooms, surge clouds
+WTC nukes: plumes, streamers, cascades, surge clouds–like peaceful nukes

 In the gifs below, streamers and plumes from the particularized debris of the building materials and office contents shoot out from the center in arcs, like water shooting out from a fountain.
 The shape of the arc indicates that upward and sideways forces are present.